Assistance setting up the HTD Home Audio app

 App displays "No systems found" or doesn't always connect to the system.

-• Our current gateway model WGW-SL1 (it has a red stripe on the cover) can be connected wirelessly or with an ethernet cable, but NOT BOTH SIMULTANEOUSLY.
-If you previously set up this gateway for a wireless connection, but now prefer to use a wired connection, you must first reset the gateway to its factory defaults by depressing the button located near the antenna (while powered on) for 10 seconds.
+• Gateway models WGW-SL1 and WGW-SLX can be connected wirelessly or with an ethernet cable, but NOT BOTH SIMULTANEOUSLY.
+If you previously set up this gateway for a wireless connection, but now prefer to connect with an Ethernet cable, you must first reset the gateway to its factory defaults by depressing the button located near the antenna (while powered on) for 10 seconds.

 • Make certain your smart phone or tablet is connected to the same WiFi network as your system's gateway.
 If your home network has been incorrectly set up with Access Points that act as individual networks instead of a single common mesh network, your phone or tablet may not be able to "see" the gateway.
 This issue typically presents itself with the app sometimes working and sometimes not, often depending on where within the home you are located.All of your access points may provide access to the internet, but this does not necessarily mean they can communicate with each other.
 While many home automation devices, such as smart plugs and lights, receive their commands from the internet, HTD systems only communicate over your WiFi network.
 If you are using Access Points, make sure they have been set up as a mesh network, and not with independent IP address management.